NxPKG/khulnasoft-docs/content/support/More Dashboard Apps/Cloudflare Registrar/iCloud Custom Email Domains.md

 ___

-## Log in to Cloudflare
+## Log in to Khulnasoft

-Once you have bought a custom email domain, you can manage your domain and other options through the [Cloudflare Dashboard](https://dash.cloudflare.com/login).
+Once you have bought a custom email domain, you can manage your domain and other options through the [Khulnasoft Dashboard](https://dash.Khulnasoft.com/login).

 ### Signing in with Apple

-If you had signed up with Apple, signing into Cloudflare is as easy as clicking the “Sign in with Apple” button.
+If you had signed up with Apple, signing into Khulnasoft is as easy as clicking the “Sign in with Apple” button.

-### Signing in with Cloudflare
+### Signing in with Khulnasoft

-If you had signed up with Cloudflare, signing into Cloudflare can be done with your email and password.
+If you had signed up with Khulnasoft, signing into Khulnasoft can be done with your email and password.

 ___